quotient-ai/quotient-python/README.md

 ## Overview

-`quotientai` is a SDK and CLI built to manage your workflows on Quotient AI, the AI Evaluation Company.
+`quotientai` is an SDK and CLI built to manage your workflows on Quotient AI, the AI Evaluation Company.

 ## Installation